Consultation and engagement

 The council consulted on an updated Statement of Community Involvement (SCI), setting out how the community can get involved in the preparation of local planning policy documents and decisions on planning applications.

 For more information about this document, visit our SCI page.

 Poplar Neighbourhood Forum

-The council is consulting on an application received from Poplar Regen Alliance to be designated as the Neighbourhood Planning Forum for the Poplar Neighbourhood Planning Area.
+The council consulted on an application received from Poplar Regen Alliance to be designated as the Neighbourhood Planning Forum for the Poplar Neighbourhood Planning Area.

-A six week consultation period is taking place from 9 August 2018 to 20 September 2018.
+A six week consultation period is took place from 9 August 2018 to 20 September 2018.

 Find out more about this application.